margaretmf/margaretmf.github.io/research.md

 ## Why is Nashville the Center of Everything? ##

-## Romanticized South and Romanticized West, Scottish Romanticism, #MakeAmericaGreatAgain ##

 ## How is History Shared?
 How Do We Appreciate and Share the Past? ##
+## Romanticized South and Romanticized West, Scottish Romanticism, #MakeAmericaGreatAgain ##
+English teachers define "romance" as "somewhere between the real world and fairy-land, where the actual and imaginary may meet, and each imbue itself with the nature of the other."

+It's great to appreciate the best parts of our nation and past.
+What is being glorified, however?

 ## How Does Music Heal? ##